How to Change DNS | Router, Windows, Android, iOS, Mac, Linux and ChromeOS

 If you choose the second option, enter the IP addresses of the DNS servers you want to use.
 Confirm the changes and repeat the procedure for each network your Chromebook connects to.

 And that’s it!
 You may have noticed that all systems and devices offer a network configuration section where we can set the addresses of the new DNS servers.
-If the device you use is not in this guide, follow this tip and you will surely find the option.
-As a last resort, take a look at the device manual or consult the internet for help.
+If the device you use is not in this guide, follow this tip, and you will surely find the option.
+As a last resort, consult the device manual or the internet for help.